MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/recalloc.md

 If there is not enough available memory to expand the block to the given size, the original block is left unchanged, and `NULL` is returned.

-If the requested size is zero, then the block pointed to by `memblock` is freed; the return value is `NULL`, and `memblock` is left pointing at a freed block.
+If the requested size is zero, then the block pointed to by *memblock* is freed; the return value is `NULL`, and *memblock* is left pointing at a freed block.

 The return value points to a storage space that is guaranteed to be suitably aligned for storage of any type of object.
 To get a pointer to a type other than `void`, use a type cast on the return value.

 ## Remarks

 The `_recalloc` function changes the size of an allocated memory block.
-The `memblock` argument points to the beginning of the memory block.
-If `memblock` is `NULL`, `_recalloc` behaves the same way as [calloc](../../c-runtime-library/reference/calloc.md) and allocates a new block of `num` * `size` bytes.
+The *memblock* argument points to the beginning of the memory block.
+If *memblock* is `NULL`, `_recalloc` behaves the same way as [calloc](../../c-runtime-library/reference/calloc.md) and allocates a new block of *number* * *size* bytes.
 Each element is initialized to 0.
-If `memblock` is not `NULL`, it should be a pointer returned by a previous call to `calloc`, [malloc](../../c-runtime-library/reference/malloc.md), or [realloc](../../c-runtime-library/reference/realloc.md).
+If *memblock* is not `NULL`, it should be a pointer returned by a previous call to `calloc`, [malloc](../../c-runtime-library/reference/malloc.md), or [realloc](../../c-runtime-library/reference/realloc.md).

-Because the new block can be in a new memory location, the pointer returned by `_recalloc` is not guaranteed to be the pointer passed through the `memblock` argument.
+Because the new block can be in a new memory location, the pointer returned by `_recalloc` is not guaranteed to be the pointer passed through the *memblock* argument.

 `_recalloc` sets `errno` to `ENOMEM` if the memory allocation fails or if the amount of memory requested exceeds `_HEAP_MAXREQ`.
 For information on this and other error codes, see [errno, _doserrno, _sys_errlist, and _sys_nerr](../../c-runtime-library/errno-doserrno-sys-errlist-and-sys-nerr.md).